rutherford-nj/www.rutherfordboronj.com/departments/recreation/_posts/2018-10-17-ragamuffin-parade.md

 All Rutherford ghosts and goblins are invited to attend in costume!

-**Due to the weather forecast, the “Ragamuffin Parade” sponsored by Adrian Edwards Realty scheduled for Saturday, October 27th will be indoors starting at 10:00AM in the Rutherford High School Auditorium.**
+**Due to the weather forecast, the “Ragamuffin Parade” sponsored by Adrian Edwards Realty scheduled for Saturday, October 27th will be indoors starting at 10:00AM in the Rutherford High School Auditorium, located at 56 Elliot Place.**

 Thank You to our Sponsors & Volunteers: